OliverKurz/emerald-theme-collection/README.md

 ------------
 1. Emerald themes do not uninstall using `sudo make uninstall`.

-2. Installing fonts is an annoying manual extra step.
+2. Installing fonts is an extra step that feels like it should be automated.

 Credits
 --------